-Origin was a double-blind study in 12,536 patients at high risk for cardiovascular disease who had impaired fasting glucose, impaired glucose tolerance, or diabetes (199).
+ORIGIN was a double-blind study in 12,536 patients at high risk for ASCVD who had impaired fasting glucose, impaired glucose tolerance, or diabetes (207).
 Patients were randomized to receive a 1-gram capsule containing at least 900mg of ethyl esters of omega-3 fatty acids (EPA 465mg and DHA 375mg) or placebo for approximately 6 years.
 Greater than 50% of the patients were on statin therapy.
 The primary outcome was death from cardiovascular causes.
-Triglyceride levels were reduced by 14.5mg/dl in the group receiving omega-3-fatty acids compared to the placebo group (P<0.001), without a significant effect on other lipids.
+TG levels were reduced by 14.5mg/dL in the group receiving omega-3-fatty acids compared to the placebo group (P<0.001), without a significant effect on other lipids.
 The incidence of the primary outcome was not significantly decreased among patients receiving omega-3-fatty acids as compared with those receiving placebo.
 The use of omega-3-fatty acids also had no significant effect on the rates of major vascular events, death from any cause, or death from arrhythmia.

-A Study of Cardiovascular Events in Diabetes (ASCEND) was a randomized, placebo controlled, double blind trial of 1-gram omega-3-fattys acids (400mg EPA and 300mg DHA ethyl esters) vs. olive oil placebo in 15,480 patients with diabetes without a history of cardiovascular disease (primary prevention trial) (200).
+A Study of Cardiovascular Events in Diabetes (ASCEND) was a randomized, placebo controlled, double blind trial of 1-gram omega-3-fattys acids (400mg EPA and 300mg DHA ethyl esters) vs. olive oil placebo in 15,480 patients with diabetes without a history of ASCVD (primary prevention trial) (208).
 Approximately 75% of patients were on statin therapy.
-The primary end point was serious vascular events (non-fatal myocardial infarction, non-fatal stroke, transient ischemic attack, or vascular death).
-Total cholesterol, HDL-C, and non-HDL-C levels were not significantly altered by omega-3-fatty acid treatment (changes in triglyceride levels were not reported).
+The primary end point was serious vascular events (non-fatal MI, non-fatal stroke, transient ischemic attack, or vascular death).
+Total cholesterol, HDL-C, and non-HDL-C levels were not significantly altered by omega-3-fatty acid treatment (changes in TG levels were not reported).
 After a mean follow-up of 7.4 years the composite outcome of a serious vascular event or revascularization occurred in 882 patients (11.4%) on omega-3-fatty acids and 887 patients (11.5%) on placebo (rate ratio, 1.00; 95% CI, 0.91 to 1.09).
 Serious adverse events were similar in placebo and omega-3-fatty acid treated groups.

 Taken together these studies indicate that low dose omega-3-fatty acids do not reduce cardiovascular events in patients with diabetes.
+Studies in non-diabetics have also found little effect of low dose omega-3-fatty acids on ASCVD (209).